blakeohare/crayon/Tutorials/collision-detection/index.md

     }
 }
 ```

+## Scenario 2B: But there's hundreds of them

 If this is like a Megaman game where the number of bullets you're allowed to shoot is capped at a maximum of 3 and there's about a dozen enemy robots on the screen at most, then this simple code is good enough.
 But problems arise if this is a traditional "bullet hell" game where there are a hundred alien spaceships on the screen and about a hundred bullets.
 This means that the collision code runs about 10,000 times.
 In computer science, this is referred to as a O(n<sup>2</sup>) algorithm. (pronounced "Big O of n squared").
 This is because as your data set increases, the time it takes your code to run increases quadratically.